Google Cloud Networking Services Cheat Sheet

 Google Cloud Load Balancing

-• Cloud Load Balancing helps serve content as close as possible to the users on a system that can respond to over one million queries per second.
+• Cloud Load Balancing helps serve content as close as possible to users on a system that can respond to over one million queries per second.

 • Cloud Load Balancing is a fully distributed, software-defined managed service.
 It isn’t hardware-based and there is no need to manage a physical load balancing infrastructure.